ddbb07/kcd2-mod-packager/README.md

 # kcd2-mod-packager

 Packages a Kingdom Come: Deliverance II mod.
-Folders under `Data` and `Localization` are turned into `.pak` files and everything else is copied as is.
-Optionally the result is zipped.
+Folders under `Data` and `Localization` become `.pak` files, everything else is copied as is, and the result can be zipped.

 ## Install

-Requires Python 3.14 or newer.
+Needs Python 3.14 or newer.
 From the root of this repository:

 ```
 pipx install .